crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

         <img src="./assets/ledger_desktop_wallet/s2-4.png" />
     In this demonstration, we will be creating a testnet address and connecting to the current Croeseid Testnet, therefore, we select "**Testnet Croeseid 4**" as the network option.

-- **Step 2.5** - Click "*Create Wallet*" and you will be asked to open Crypto.org Chain App on your Ledger device.
+- **Step 2.5** - After click "*Create Wallet*", and you will be asked to open Crypto.org Chain App on your Ledger device.
         <img src="./assets/ledger_desktop_wallet/s2-5-1.png" />
 Before you click "Connect", make sure you are able to see "*Crypto.org Chain ready*" displayed on your device as follow:
         <img src="./assets/ledger_desktop_wallet/s2-5-2.jpg" />